 High total DM yield

 Captain CSP also produces strongly across the other seasons too.
-Its’ high summer yield provides additional protein and feed quality over the warmer months, particularly in summer dry areas.
+It's deep roooting, with high summer yield providing additional protein and feed quality over the warmer months, particularly in summer dry areas.

 Plantain is easily digestible, improving stock appetite especially over dry summer months when grasses are of lower feed quality.
 It is also higher in essential minerals like P, K, S, Ca, Mg, Na, Zn, Cu, B and Co than ryegrass/clover pastures.